Table of Contents

 Konkuk University Area (Kondae) is a crowded nightlife area packed with college students, street food, restaurants, and an almost endless amount of bars.
 The best time to visit is at night when the place is lit up, loud, and packed with lots of hungry people looking for to party and for cheap food and drinks.

-If you are looking to shop and eat then start with Myeongdong.
+If you are looking for some of the best shopping and eating in Seoul, then start with Myeong-dong.
 This popular district features street food carts, major shopping malls, and entertainment.
 The dense grid of streets found in this bustling neighborhood are packed with people at all hours of the day looking to enjoy some of the best shopping, street food, and nightlife in all of Korea.

 Nowon Culture Street

 Nowon Culture Street, located near Nowon Station in northeast Seoul, is a government created entertainment and shopping district known for its nightlife.
 This district might not be the most well known in Seoul, but it still offers visitors a wide variety of nightlife including restaurants and bars without the huge crowds.